JokNavi/Energy-Match/Idea.md

 ## Minimum values
 Amount of columns: 1 <br>
-Amount of sides per column: 1 <br>
+Amount of sides per column: 2 <br>
+Amount of column rows visible in window: 1 <br>
 All indexes start from 1.
 So both column indexing in the cycle command and the column values start from one.